neilblom/wordlist-writer/docs/Tokenizer_Specification.md

 * check IME state
 * check highlight classes
 * check project list and master list behavior
+* check merged dictionary lookups
+* check dictionary profile filtering

-17. Summary
+19. Summary
-This tokenizer specification defines how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, and master list.
+This tokenizer specification defines how raw text becomes tokens, how normalization works, how IME-safe behavior is enforced, and how tokens integrate with the highlight pipeline, cognate system, frequency system, master list, dictionary profiles, and merged dictionary.
 It is essential for maintaining stable analysis and rendering behavior across all future development phases.